jamulussoftware/jamuluswebsite/_posts/2022-02-01-Midi-Mixerboard-Control.md

 - The knobs section starts with CC# 14 and ends with CC# 22.
 - The button sections starts with CC# 23 and ends with CC# 31.

 We need to tell Jamulus that these Control Change numbers are being used.
-When the Control Change is sent, it will also sent a value for the CC.
+When the Control Change is send, it will also send a value for the CC.
 The value will be in the range from 0 till 127.
-The fader at the zero position will sent value 0 and at the max. position it will sent value 127.
+The fader at the zero position will send value 0 and at the max. position it will send value 127.
-The knob rotate and will sent 0 when turned fully to the left, 64 when in top centre and 127 when turned fully to the right.
+The knob will send 0 when turned fully to the left, 64 when in top centre and 127 when turned fully to the right.
-The button will sent OFF (0 value) or ON (127 value).
+The button will send OFF (0 value) or ON (127 value).

 The option we need to use for Jamulus is: **--ctrlmidich**